-Multidimensional Polyphonic Expression – or MPE – is a method of using MIDI which enables multidimensional devices like the Seaboard to control multiple parameters of every note within MPE-compatible software.
-Instruments like the Continuum, Soundplane, Linnstrument, and Seaboard let musicmakers control pitch, timbre, and other nuances within each note.
+MIDI Polyphonic Expression – or MPE – is a method of using MIDI which enables multidimensional devices like the Seaboard to control multiple parameters of every note within MPE-compatible software.
+ROLI instruments, including the Seaboard RISE, Seaboard GRAND, and BLOCKS, as well as other instruments like the Continuum, Soundplane, and Linnstrument, use MPE to let musicmakers control pitch, timbre, and other nuances within each note.

 How is it implemented?

 When a device is transmitting MIDI according to MPE, it will use a range of channels:

 The lowest channel (usually Channel 1) is used for global messages – data such as preset changes and pedal positions are transmitted on this channel to apply to all notes equally.